ramnaq/midena/README.md

 ### Regular Expression

-For the first deadline of this project we didn't need to implement any algorithms for Regular Expressions, so it was represented just as a string.
+For the first deadline of this project we didn't need to implement any algorithms for regular expressions, so it was represented just as a string.